JoeKnittel/MATLAB/README.md

 **If accurate, the metric could then be used by insurance companies as a rating factor in determining premiums.**

-Participants–we studied the motions of 25 undergraduate students–in the study were presented with a series of clicking tasks whereby they were asked to click one of the two target regions on the screen (see image below) within a known period of time.
+Participants–we studied the motions of 25 undergraduate students–in the study were presented with a series of clicking tasks whereby they were asked to click one of the two target regions on the screen within a known period of time.

+Below is an image depicting what a participant would see during a given trial of the experiment:

 <img src="https://github.com/JosephKnittel/MATLAB/blob/main/Images/screen.png" width="50%">

 If participants were able to successfully click their choice target in the allotted time, their score increased; otherwise, the score stayed constant.
 Hence, in order to maximize their score, participants should have attempted to click targets that were within their ability to click in the allotted time.

-Though this information would not have been evident immediately, after undergoing a large number of trials, they should have developed an ability to determine a target's difficulty level based on their previous performance and their intuitive understanding of [Fitts' Law](https://en.wikipedia.org/wiki/Fitts%27s_law).
+Though this information would not have been evident immediately, after undergoing a large number of trials, participants should have developed an ability to determine a target's difficulty level based on their previous performance and their intuitive understanding of [Fitts' Law](https://en.wikipedia.org/wiki/Fitts%27s_law).

 In short, when a participant attempted to click a target that was beyond their abilities, they had taken a risk, rather than selecting the control target.

 A participant's overall risk level was an aggregate of the risks they took throughout the trials.

 This research culminated in a document submitted for publication in *Psychonomic Bulletin & Review*.